sabotage-linux/sabotage/README.md

 scripts and Plan 9's mk.
 This was possible through the help and inspiration of dalias, niklata, garbeam, pikhq, xmw, gaf and Arch Linux.
+Special thanks go to @AequoreaVictoria for years of support and countless contributions.

 ## CONTACT